Jim Lonborg: Boston Red Sox

 In December of 1967, Lonborg tore the ligaments in his left knee while skiing, and his pitching career thereafter was marked by many injuries.
 In trying to compensate for his knee injury, he developed right shoulder problems that lasted the remainder of his career.
-After pitching 273.1 innings in 1967, he never threw more than 167.2 innings in a season over the next four years with the Red Sox, and won only 27 games from through 1971.
-In both 1970 and 1971, he spent time with the Triple-A Louisville Colonels while trying to recover from his injuries and to regain his pitching form, and he finished the 1971 season with the Red Sox going 10–7, his best record since 1967.
+After pitching 273.1 innings in 1967, he never threw more than 167.2 innings in a season over the next four years with the Red Sox, winning only 27 games from through 1971.
+In both 1970 and 1971, he spent time with the Triple-A Louisville Colonels while trying to recover from his injuries and to regain his pitching form.
+He finished the 1971 season with the Red Sox going 10–7, his best record since 1967.
 It would not be until 1976, years after leaving Boston, that Lonborg's right shoulder would be pain free.

 Milwaukee Brewers and Philadelphia Phillies

-Lonborg was traded along with George Scott, Ken Brett, Billy Conigliaro, Joe Lahoud and Don Pavletich to the Milwaukee Brewers in a ten-player trade that also sent Tommy Harper, Marty Pattin, Lew Krausse and minor-league outfielder Pat Skrable to the Red Sox on October 10, 1971.
-In 1972, he had his second best season to date, with at 14–12 record, 2.83 ERA, and 143 strikeouts in 223 innings for the Brewers.
+On October 10, 1971, Lonborg was traded along with George Scott, Ken Brett, Billy Conigliaro, Joe Lahoud and Don Pavletich to the Milwaukee Brewers in a ten-player trade, in return for Tommy Harper, Marty Pattin, Lew Krausse and minor-league outfielder Pat Skrable.
+In 1972, he had his second best season to date, with a 14–12 record, 2.83 ERA, and 143 strikeouts in 223 innings for the last place Brewers.
 His success was in part attributable to pitching coach Wes Stock, who changed Lonborg from a power pitcher into one who relied on control and change of speed.

 With the Philadelphia Phillies needing to improve its pitching staff beyond Steve Carlton, a future Hall of Fame pitcher and 329 game winner, both Lonborg and Brett were acquired along with Ken Sanders and Earl Stephenson from the Brewers for Don Money, John Vukovich and Bill Champion on October 31, 1972.
 Like Stock, Phillies pitching coach Ray Rippelmeyer suggested adjustments that improved Lonborg's pitching significantly.

 Lonborg spent the next six and a half seasons with Philadelphia before his release midway through the 1979 season.
 In 1974, he was 17–13 with a 3.21 ERA, leading the Phillies starting pitchers (including Carlton) in wins and ERA; and in 1976 Lonborg was 18–10 with a 3.08 ERA, second among starting pitchers in wins (Carlton had 20), and first in ERA.
 The Phillies reached the NL Championship Series in 1976 and 1977, losing both times.
 Lonborg pitched one game in each series, losing each.
 The Phillies lost the NL championship again in 1978, but Lonborg did not appear in the playoffs.

 Lonborg's MLB career statistical totals include a 157–137 record with 1,475 strikeouts, a 3.86 ERA, 90 complete games, 15 shutouts, and 2464 1/3 innings pitched in 425 games.
 Lonborg was selected to the Boston Red Sox Hall of Fame in 2002.

 Longborg's nickname was "Gentleman Jim".